openstack/openstack-manuals/doc/admin-guide-cloud/source/telemetry-alarms.rst

 where this selection identifies many resources over which the statistic is aggregated.
-For example all instances booted from a particular image or all instances with matching user metadata (the latter is how the Orchestration module identifies autoscaling groups).
+For example all instances booted from a particular image or all instances with matching user metadata (the latter is how the Orchestration service identifies autoscaling groups).

 Alarm evaluation